Motor racing-Formula One to call off Bahrain and Vietnamese GPs -sources

 Formula One will call off the Bahrain and Vietnamese Grands Prix after the cancellation of Sunday's Australian season-opener due to the coronavirus outbreak, multiple F1 sources told Reuters on Friday.

-Bahrain's March 22 race, the second on the calendar, was already scheduled to be run without spectators.
-Vietnam's first Formula One grand prix was scheduled for April 5 in Hanoi as the third round of the season.
+Bahrain's March 22 race, the second on the calendar, was already scheduled to be run without spectators under floodlights at the Sakhir circuit.
+Vietnam's first Formula One grand prix was scheduled for April 5 on the streets of Hanoi as the third round of the season.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)